What Does Narcissistic Abuse Feel Like? 10 Signs You're A Victim

 Narcissistic abuse is truly one of the most crushing and soul-destroying trials anyone can go through.
 When we are subjected to such intense emotional manipulation at the hands of someone we believe cares for us, our mental health certainly takes a hit, and we can even lose our sense of reality and end up thinking that we are the problem.
 Abusive relationships come in all forms; whether they are romantic, friendship based or occur in a professional setting, they are all equally damaging and agonizing.
 As someone who has experienced this type of abuse first-hand with my ex-boyfriend, I want to share with you what it feels like.

 What Does Narcissistic Abuse Feel Like?
-10 Signs You're A Victim
+Clue; It's Awful

 1) You often feel humiliated